 The European Commission and the Global Mechanism funded a three-year networking and capacity building initiative aimed to strengthen the voices of local dryland communities through their organisations and the project partners themselves.

 The Swiss Development Cooperation (SDC) subsequently funded a three-year programme of action of Drynet between 2011 and 2014.

 By involving civil society groups in local and national development and planning processes, Drynet has successfully build a foundation for civil society across the world to strengthen its position in the struggle to sustainably manage drylands.

 Drynet is currently a self-funded network that shares information, develops common positions of civil society organisations on issues relating to sustainable livelihoods and land use in the drylands and engages in the international discourse via the UNCCD the UNFCCC and other MEAs.
 Drynet also supports the development and implementation of projects undertaken by some of its members.

 The members of the Drynet network are currently:

-AIDER Peru, Both ENDS Netherlands, CAATINGA Brazil, CAREC Kazakhstan/ Uzbekistan/ Kyrgyzstan/ Tajikistan/ Turkmenistan, CARI France, CENESTA Iran, DCG/DCG Mali, DCG Norway, EMG South Africa, ENDA TM Senegal, GCOZA Mali, Gram Bharati Samiti India, La Route du Sel France, BGS India, OLCA Chile, PROBIOMA Bolivia, SCOPE Pakistan, TEMA Turkey, TENMIYA Mauritania and AFPAT Chad.
-See “Project Partners” for more information on the partners.
+AFPAT Chad, AIDER Peru, Both ENDS Netherlands, CAATINGA Brazil, CAREC Kazakhstan/ Uzbekistan/ Kyrgyzstan/ Tajikistan/ Turkmenistan, CARI France, CENESTA Iran, DCG Mali, EMG South Africa, ENDA TM Senegal, GCOZA Mali, Gram Bharati Samiti India, La Route du Sel France, BGS India, OLCA Chile, PROBIOMA Bolivia, SCOPE Pakistan, TEMA Turkey, TENMIYA Mauritania and AFPAT Chad.
+See our Partners page for more information on Drynet member organisations.